fsbraun/django-automations/README.md

         'automations',
     )

+The last step is tun run the necessary migrations using the `manage.py` command:

+    python manage.py migrate automations

 # Usage

 The basic idea is to add an automation layer to Django's model, view, template structure.
 The automation layer collects